 Scroll through to see all of the different cat Halloween costumes and Halloween cat makeup that we're loving right now.

 Feeling mischievous?
 The Cheshire Cat is the choice for you.
-This look requires just black and white face paint, a pair of spooky contacts, some ears, and a wig if you're feeling ambitious, you can mimic this full-face, bloody teeth version, but Party Delights also has a full video tutorial for Cheshire Cat makeup.)
+This look requires just black and white face paint, a pair of spooky contacts, some ears, and a wig.
+If you're feeling ambitious, you can mimic this full-face, bloody teeth version, but Party Delights also has a full video tutorial for Cheshire Cat makeup.

 Here's another one that takes a few products to execute.
 Just tease your hair as big as you can, whip out your black eyeliner and flared falsies (we like Huda's Classic False Lashes in Samantha, $20, for a cat eye look), and let your inner lioness roar this Halloween.
 To recreate, check out makeup guru, Desi Perkins similar lioness makeup look.